A Beginner’s Guide to Points of Interest

 • And more…

 POIs give us important reference points for assessing, planning and decision-making.
-How people move around a location provides important insight for a variety of industries and job roles.
-This information is valuable for data scientists, retailers, city planners, commercial real estate investors, healthcare providers, and lots more.
+How people move around a location provides critical insight for a variety of projects, business strategy and intelligence efforts, and industries — providing valuable datasets for data scientists, retailers, city planners, commercial real estate investors, healthcare providers, and lots more.

 How Does a Location Become a POI?